 One final consideration is goodwill with investors.
 For a growing business, an investor will want to be assured that there is some residual value to the company if it needs to be liquidated, and in the case of a lender, they will want real assets as collateral for a loan.
 Putting valuable assets into a separate holding company signals to investors that you may not have faith in your business; or that you’re not willing to risk the loss of your own money while at the same time asking the investors to risk losing theirs.
 They may be okay with that, but it’s something that needs to be considered.

 When deciding whether or not to put assets into a holding company, one should consult with ones lawyer, accountant, and partners to do a cost/benefit to this structure.
-If you’re in the Asheville or Chicago area, call me for business law help at (312) 671-6453 or go to palermolaw.com for more information.
+For all your businesses legal needs, call me in Asheville, Hendersonville, Fletcher, Waynesville, and all of Western North Carolina at (312) 671-6453, email at firstname.lastname@example.org, for more information palermolaw.com, and to download my V-card click HERE.